-BuyersGap’s approach is to educate clients about the deficiencies in their current marketing strategy.
-They leverage focus groups to mimic a “real customer”, evaluating and documenting their overall user experience with a company’s online presence.
+The BuyersGap’s approach is to educate clients about their deficiencies in current marketing strategies.
+They leverage focus groups to mimic a “real customer,” evaluating and documenting their overall user experience with a company’s online presence.

 Being almost 75% complete with its website overhaul, John explains, “We had never seen anything like a BuyersGap Analysis before, and we had to test it.
 Of course, we want to know what our audience thought about the new design!”

-In this scenario, the BuyersGap focus group consisted of small business owners (Loquantur’s target audience) to complete the surveys and the analysis had begun.
+In this scenario, the BuyersGap focus group consisted of small business owners (Loquantur’s target audience) to complete the surveys.
+The analysis began.

-When you are rebranding or overhauling a website, it can be very easy to get caught up in the hype.
-Let’s face it, it is exciting to get a new website.
-Its a representation of you and all your hard work you have put into your company.
+When you’re rebranding or overhauling a website, it can be easy to get caught up in the hype.
+It is exciting to get a new website.
+It’s a representation of you and all of the hard work you have put into your company.
 However, you must remember that the website and/or brand isn’t only for you.
 To be truly successful, it must be appealing to your audience.
-There is such a thing as too many bells and whistles.
+There IS such a thing as too many bells and whistles.
 Even something as simple as a color scheme can be off-putting to the general public.
 “We focus on analyzing the real experiences and identifying the gaps that cause people to move away from your company’s website and social media outlets,” explains BuyersGap Founder, Phillip Tuckwiller.

 Here is an excerpt from Loquantur’s BuyersGap Analysis.
 This information was provided by a small business owner participating in the focus group, specifically referring to their website.

 Way too busy.
-From the moment I went to the site, the pop-up window asking me for my email, the text spinning at the top, the text sliding in from the side, the picture popping out, there are things moving all over it and its distracting!
+From the moment I went to the site, the pop-up window was asking me for my email, the text was spinning at the top, the text was sliding in from the side, pictures were popping out, there are things moving all over it, and it’s distracting!
 I would start reading and scroll down a little and then my attention was drawn to something else moving so I lost focus on what I was reading about.

 BuyersGap also focuses on the overall experience, not just the aesthetics of the website/social media platforms.
 The final question in the BuyersGap survey asks, “Did your overall experience build enough trust to contact this company?”
 This one question alone provides a tremendous amount of valuable information to a business.
 If your audience does not trust your web presence, how can you get them to connect with you, call you, or become a lead?